Monday

 Rogers also strongly emphasizes background scenery and the architecture of Gotham City.
 It brings a vivid grandeur to the stories' setting.
 Combined with Englehart's prominent scribing, their depiction of Bruce Wayne is simply not a facade for the Dark Knight.
 Bruce Wayne and Batman are one and the same.
 Englehart strongly emphasizes the man behind the mask without resorting to poorly personifying psycho babble melodrama that has been so prominent since Jim Starlin's departure from the Batman title in 1989.

+The team's first effort offers a story which represents a villain which had long been forgotten but yet appeared in the historic first issue of Batman.
+Thirty-five years after his last appearance, Hugo Strange was reintroduced to a new generation of readers.
 While Englehart revitalized Hugo Strange and built upon the character's Golden Age foundation, the next four chapters features two of Batman's greatest arch foes.
 "The Malay Penguin" also marks the guest appearance of Robin who in the last two instalments plays a minor but important role.
 The complicity and friendship between the two is well depicted as they thwart another outlandish caper by Oswald Cobblepot.
-As the romance between Silver and Bruce evolves and takes center stage, a subplot is inserted as the 'ghost' of Hugo Strange haunts his murderer, Rupert Thorne.
 This tale also demonstrates Batman's detective prowess and skills as well as Robin's admiration for his mentor.

 In the next chapter, Englehart totally revamps a throw away villain from yesteryear.
 A character which became instrumental in John Ostrander's Suicide Squad series and fortified him as one of the deadliest maniacs in Batman's Rogue Gallery.
 In a story which seems to pay homage to Dick Sprang's outlandish "props" from the Golden Age, Deadshot is now a menace in very sense of the word.
-The Thorne-Strange subplot ensues but another becomes full blown as Batman's mask cannot fool Silver's keen sense of observation about her lover's physique and facial features.
-A woman's passion for her man will indeed make it very hard for him to conceal his physical features, body movements as well as his voice.
-Even if that man is shrouded in a cap and cowl.
-I guess Batman should have tried a pair of glasses instead!

 The last two instalments marks a shuffle in the creative team.
 Dick Giordano replaces Austin as inker while Englehart's position is succeeded by Len Wein.
 Giordano's influence is quite evident as his heavier inking style slightly alters the look of Rogers' dynamic pencil work and layout.
 Wein's writing on the two part story introducing an utterly deranged villain establishes why he has his place amongst comic book greats.
-Wein is CO-creator of Swamp Thing and one of the masterminds behind the relaunch of Marvel Comics' X-Men franchise.
+Wein is Co-creator of Swamp Thing and one of the masterminds behind the relaunch of Marvel Comics' X-Men franchise.
+Perhaps Clayface III is another lunatic amongst many in Batman's extensive and rich Rogues Gallery but Wein manages to separate him from the other two villains bearing the same name by making the reader sympathetic to his plight.
+His physical deformity and Clayface's failed attempt at a cure only spiralled his high intellectual capacity into the mouth of madness.
+But a killer is a killer...
+Only the imaginative and depraved mind of Alan Moore has been able to recapture and evolve upon the terror of Clayface's powers and mindset.

+Strange Apparitions is a worthy edition for all Batman fans, astute comic book readers and those who wish to enjoy a viable representation of the essence of Bob Kane & Bill Finger's character.
 Englehart, Wein and Rogers' offering to the character's mythos and storytelling standards which left its mark on the Batman legacy may be occasionally equalled but rarely surpassed.
 This is Batman in his finest hour.

 BATMAN: TALES OF THE DEMON